noahehall/theBookOfNoah/0current/architectural thinking/0heccya.md

   - networking architect
   - security architect
   - technical architect (infrastructure focused)
-  - solutions architect (software focused)
-    - architect solutions across a wide variety of business verticals and use cases
+  - solutions architect (software focused) across a wide variety of business verticals and use cases
   - principal engineers: review architecture designs and provide guidance on best practices

 - application, resource and workspace owners:

-  - responsibile for owning & managing each _thing_, e.g. the health/status, change lifecycle through dev, UAT, staging and production
+  - responsibile for owning & managing each resource, e.g. the health/status, change lifecycle through dev, UAT, staging and production
   - main approver of changes to production within their domain

 - contributor: submits changes to resources/applications/domains/etc by making updates to the underlying code/infrastructure